 Expectations for Professional Practice.

-Typically, a trainee on Consolidation Professional Practice will demonstrate the following expectations - these expectations should not be used as a checklist but will provide the basis of the weekly development summary and related discussion.
+Typically, a student / trainee?
+On xx practice will demonstrate the following expectations - these expectations should not be used as a checklist but will provide the basis of the weekly development summary and related discussion.

 PROFESSIONAL BEHAVIOURS